bparanj/rom/third_chapter.md

 ### Step 3

-In the previous article, we saw that Object was the super-class of any user defined class.
+In the previous chapter, we saw that Object was the super-class of any user defined class.
 What is the super-class of Object?

 ```ruby
 p Object.superclass